david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 - The market isn't there to instruct you.
 It is there to serve you.

-- When you write an (insurance) policy, you have a limit in that policy, but the question is what is that one event (where you need to pay a lot to insure losses).
+- When you write an (insurance) policy, you have a limit in that policy, but the question is what is that one event (a sudden aggregration of risks that you never dreamt of).
 There's no place where that kind of dilemma enters into more than cyber.

 ### 2023 Morning